Aparecida De Goiania Goias, Brazil Travel Guide

 The sidewalks might not be level, and ramps are not always present or well-maintained.
 More recent public buildings and shopping centers are generally more accessible.

-Specific services for visual or hearing impairments are limited.
+Specific services for services for visual or hearing impairments are restricted.
 Planning ahead and direct communication with venues is important.

-While public transport has challenges, other options can assist travelers with specific mobility needs.
+While public transport has challenges, alternative choices can assist travelers with specific mobility needs.

 Direct communication with service providers and advance planning are your best tools for a comfortable journey.